tkw1536/ggman/README.md

 It manages all git repositories inside a given root directory, and automatically sets up new repositories relative to the URLs they are cloned from.
 This root folder defaults to `~/Projects` but can be customized using the `$GGROOT` environment variable.

-Once the GGROOT environment variable is set up, ggman is ready to be used.
+Once the GGROOT environment variable is set, ggman is ready to be used.

 ### first steps